viliger2/BRC_CharacterAPI/Thunderstore/README.md

 * Custom animations

 ## I am a mod maker, why does my character have skates angled at wrong position?
-Now you can use skateOffsetL and skateOffsetR transorms to position skates.
+Now you can use skateOffsetL and skateOffsetR transforms to position skates.
 I'll write a wiki page sometime in the future.

 If you want the old method of fixing via bones you can still find it [here](https://github.com/viliger2/BRC_CharacterAPI/wiki/Why-are-my-skates-at-the-wrong-angle%3F).